wz649588/AM_CMSuggester/README.md

 Users need to import the projects into Eclipse.
 Note that these projects should be imported as Eclipse Plugin projects.

 ## Downloading Input Files
-Users can download the program's input files from [Google Drive](https://drive.google.com/drive/folders/1wNNLHFlSqz4WogcJQZDwNY1ia4tPZj_y?usp=sharing).
+Users can download the program's input files from [Mendeley](https://data.mendeley.com/datasets/tmv2pp964r/3).
 The files includes the input Java source code commits, the element list, the project libraries, and exported database tables.

 ## Configuration
 Users need to download necessary input files for the program, and save the files in the file system.